Closed-Circuit Cooling Towers: 3 Reasons why to Choose Them

 - Reduction of freezing risk.
 Since the process water circulates in heat exchange coils and never gets in contact with air, glycole can be added to it to lower the fluid freezing point.
 This can be a big advantage especially in cold countries (in e.g. Scandinavian countries, Russia, Canada, …) where temperature frequently goes below zero.

 - A simpler system.
 A closed-circuit cooling tower can be an alternative to a system composed by an open circuit cooling tower and a heat exchanger.
 This leads to some advantage:

 “There is no best cooler in absolute terms”, says the wise cooling advisor: this means that not always a closed-circuit cooler should be preferred to other solutions.
 Nevertheless, some project requirements can strongly make us opt for its use.

-We have listed some advantages (related to the preservation of the liquid to be cooled) that make them reliable in certain situations – and according to specific project requirements.Contact Us and Find All MITA Technologies
+We have listed some advantages (related to the preservation of the liquid to be cooled) that make closed-circuit cooling towers reliable in certain situations – and according to specific project requirements.Contact Us and Find All MITA Technologies

-More than a hundred years ago it was just an apple orchard: now it is one of the leading food industries in Sweden.
-This is the company to which MITA Cooling Technologies and CAMPreq have provided their solutions – respectively as a manufacturer and a cooling process advisor.Learn More
+More than a hundred years ago it was an apple orchard: now it is one of the most important food industries in Sweden.
+This is the company to which MITA Cooling Technologies and CAMPreq have provided solutions-as manufacturer and process cooling consultant, respectively.Learn More

 Best practicesRead all Pieces of Advice by MITA Cooling Technologies

 What to KnowFind Out All Technical Terms